 Serious and fatal infections have been reported; reported pathogens include bacteria, mycobacteria (including tuberculosis), viruses, and fungi.
-Opportunistic infections have also been reported including invasive fungal, parasitic (including protozoal), viral (including herpes zoster), bacterial (including Listeria and Legionella), and atypical mycobacterial infections (see section 4.4 Special Warnings and Precautions for Use).
+Opportunistic infections have also been reported including invasive fungal, parasitic (including protozoal), viral (including herpes zoster), bacterial (including Listeria and Legionella), and atypical mycobacterial infections (see section 4.4).
 The most commonly reported invasive fungal infections included Candida, Pneumocystis, Aspergillus, and Histoplasma.

-In controlled trials in patients with rheumatoid arthritis, the rates of reported serious (fatal, life-threatening, or required hospitalization or intravenous antibiotics) and non-serious infections were similar for etanercept (Enbrel) and placebo when adjusted for duration of exposure.
+In controlled trials in patients with rheumatoid arthritis, the rates of reported serious (fatal, life threatening, or required hospitalisation or intravenous antibiotics) and non-serious infections were similar for Enbrel and placebo when adjusted for duration of exposure.
 Upper respiratory infections were the most commonly reported non-serious infections.

-Data from a clinical trial in patients with established sepsis suggest that etanercept (Enbrel) treatment may increase mortality in these patients.
+Data from a clinical trial in patients with established sepsis suggest that Enbrel treatment may increase mortality in these patients.